 Most recently, Andras has had the pleasure of teaching a week of classes as a visiting artist at Guttman Community College in New York City.
 He has done so for the past 3 years (as of Fall 2018) and will return in the Spring of 2019 once again teaching a course on the basics of multi-track recording.

-In addition, to date, Andras has recorded and released 5 official albums of his own under the name Eugene Sounds to positive reviews from outlets such as ForFolksSake.com and WhatTheFolk.com and thrdcoast.com.
-In these efforts, Andras can be heard exploring the recording techniques he had been learning at the time, while responding to the musical and artistic influences that entered his life.
+To date, Andras has recorded and released 5 (both official and unofficial) albums of his own under the name Eugene Sounds (Spotify& Soundcloud)to positive reviews from outlets such as ForFolksSake.com and WhatTheFolk.com and thrdcoast.com.
+In these efforts, Andras can be heard exploring the recording techniques he had been learning at the time, while responding to the musical and artistic influences that had entered his life.

 Andras dove headfirst into live sound engineering in 2014, hoping to improve his ear while doing something he truly loves: listening to the bustling underground, feeling its swells and waves.
 During this time, he lent his skills to local bands — friends and strangers alike — helping record demos, or mix or master tracks.